ckesanapalli/davidschirduan.github.io/_games/bone-marshes.md

 A hex-mapping adventure.
 Light on combat, this adventure is about exploring and mapping a burning marsh.

+## An expanded version will be kickstarted in January 2019!
+Link coming soon.

 ![bonemarshes_cover.png]({{site.url}}/images/posts/bonemarshes_cover.png){: .leftSmallImg}

 [**Download PDF**]({{site.url}}/files/BoneMarshes.pdf)